requireiot/MySoilSensorESP32/README.md

 I also tried a ESP32-C3 "Super Mini" module, the source code supports this.
 This is a single core RISC-V based processor, with the following pros and cons, compared to the ESP32:
-* *Pro*: lower current draw when WiFi is on, 50 mA vs 130 mA
+* *Pro*: lower current draw when WiFi is on, 100 mA vs 130 mA
 * *Pro*: easy to use the little development module in a production system, because it has no USB-serial chip that would consume power all the time, the ESP32-C3 has builtin USB capability
-* *Con*: higher current draw during sleep, I measured about 40µA
+* *Con*: higher current draw during sleep, I measured about 85µA
 * *Con*: unreliable WiFi connection.

-This is probably a property of the *module* rather than the ESP32-C3 *chip*, because of the tiny antenna -- but that was a knockout criterion for me
+The unreliable WiFi connection with the ESP32-C3 probably has nothing to do with the processor per se, but with the board layout: the module I bought from Aliexpress looks exactly like the “bad module” shown in [this post](https://roryhay.es/blog/esp32-c3-super-mini-flaw).

 ### Minimize power consumption

 - a bare ESP32-WROOM module is better than a development module -- probably due to the voltage regulators and USB interfaces on those modules.
-Power consumption during deep sleep, with a bare ESP32-WROOM, powered from 2x AAA battery, is **14µA**.
+Power consumption during deep sleep, with a bare ESP32-WROOM, powered from 2x AAA battery, is under **10µA**.
 - to avoid any power loss through a voltage regulator, I am running the ESP32 directly from a pair of AAA batteries.
 Newer processors will work down to 2.3V, I just had to make sure the soil moisture sensor also works below 3V (see below)